USC-LoBeS/style_transfer_harmonization/README.md

 ### Training Networks

 In order to train the model, please convert the images into slices.
-Create an input and a validation directory ans use the following commands to convert slices.
+Create an input and a validation directory and use the following commands to convert slices.

 | Flags         | Description                                   |
 | ------------- | --------------------------------------------- |